davidmerfield/Public-Icons/README.md

 # Public Icons

 A collection of icons in the public domain.
-See all the icons
+See all the icons at [the project's website](http://publicicons.org).

 ### License